arjunkc/busemann-code/README.md

 1.  `import_from_file` allows you to pick up things from a shelf with stored date.
 Two parameters are generally saved: N and the busemann functions.

 # Notes/Changelog

+Oct 25 2017 Todo: The busemann function for uniform weights looks like a Gamma.
+Could a gamma with certain parameters fit it?

 Oct 25 2017 Todo: check the Busemann function for edge weights.
 Is it still exponential?
 Need to write an `edge_weights` function for this.
 Quite easy to do.
 Wonder what the Busemann function for uniform is?